 Helena Norberg-Hodge, Lecturer

-The Earth Journal counted Helena among the world’s ”ten most interesting environmentalists”, while in Carl McDaniel’s book Wisdom for a Liveable Planet, she was profiled as one of ”eight visionaries changing the world”.
-She has also been awarded the Right Livelihood Award, or ‘Alternative Nobel Prize’.
+The Earth Journal counted Helena among the world’s "ten most interesting environmentalists," and in Carl McDaniel’s book Wisdom for a Liveable Planet, she was profiled as one of "eight visionaries changing the world."
+She has also been awarded the Right Livelihood Award, or "Alternative Nobel Prize."
 Educated in Sweden, Germany, Austria, England, and the United States, Helena specialized in linguistics, which included studies at the University of London and at MIT.
 Helena is the founder and director of the International Society for Ecology and Culture (ISEC), a founding member of the International Commission on the Future of Food and Agriculture, and a co-founder of both the International Forum on Globalization and the Global Ecovillage Network.

 Helena has lectured in seven languages at universities around the world and has previously taught in SIT’s International Honors Program.
 As part of the Australia: Sustainability and Environmental Action program, Helena teaches classes on the impacts of globalization and on the localization movement.